Iterative representing set selection for nested cross approximation: Introduction

 \emph{Related work.} The problem of computing the $\mathcal{H}^2$-matrix approximation from the entries was first considered in this setting in \cite{bebe-nested-2012}.
 Our work follows a similar framework but has several important differences, and the proposed algorithm is more robust for high approximation accuracies.
 Similar approaches for constructing the approximation were proposed in the \emph{kernel-independent fast multipole methods} \cite{ybz-independent-2004}, but they still use additional information from the problem.
+Different wavelet-based methods \cite{LS-wavebem-1999,amaratunga1994wavelet}, that proved to have superior performance over hierarchical matrices, suffer from a similar problems: they require additional information from the problem and require the computation of Galerkin elements with wavelet basis function.
 Some other approaches consider ``hierarchically semiseparable matrices'' \cite{sdc-hss-2007}, this format is very close to $\mathcal{H}^2$.
 For this class of matrices (HSS-matrices) randomized algorithm has been proposed to recover the representation from the entries \cite{martinsson-randomhss-2011}.
 However, the HSS representation is essentially a one-dimensional $\mathcal{H}^2$-matrix, and the randomized algorithm of \cite{martinsson-randomhss-2011} also requires a fast matrix-by-vector procedure to be available.

 We organize our paper as follows.
 In Section \ref{sec-2} we gather all necessary mathematical tools to work with $\mathcal{H}^2$-matrices.
-In Section \ref{sec-3} we derive the MCBH representation (multicharge Barnes-Hut) for the $\mathcal{H}^2$-matrix that is main approximation ansatz, and propose a simple algorithm to compute it. { In Section \ref{sec-4} the connection with good submatrices is discussed.
+In Section \ref{sec-3} we derive the MCBH representation (multicharge Barnes-Hut) for the $\mathcal{H}^2$-matrix that is main approximation ansatz, and propose a simple algorithm to compute it.
+In Section \ref{sec-4} the connection with good submatrices is discussed.
 In Section \ref{sec-5} the main improvement of the algorithm is proposed.
 In Section \ref{sec-6} we provide numerical experiments.
-And, finally, In Section \ref{sec-7} we compare our iterative approach, proposed in Section \ref{sec-5}, with methods from \cite{bebe-nested-2012}. }
+And, finally, In Section \ref{sec-7} we compare our iterative approach, proposed in Section \ref{sec-5}, with methods from \cite{bebe-nested-2012}.